melosomelo/dotfiles/README.md

 and execute the `setup.sh` script.
 If you want to perform the setup later, download the script just as previously with `install.sh` and **make sure to execute the script as the newly created user!**

+Both `install.sh` and `setup.sh` scripts **are not resilient failures**, i.e., the script will simply halt if anything goes wrong.
+Since a lot of operations are not idempotent, my recommendation is for you to fix what cause the issue, manually edit the script up until the failed command, and then run it again.